Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/bulletformat/setnumberedbulletstartwith/_index.md

 ---
 title: setNumberedBulletStartWith
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/bulletformat/setnumberedbulletstartwith/
+url: /php-java/aspose.slides/bulletformat/setnumberedbulletstartwith/
 ---

-## setNumberedBulletStartWith(short value)  function
+## setNumberedBulletStartWith(short value)  method

  Returns or sets the first number which is used for group of numbered bullets with no inheritance.
  Read/write  short.

+### Returns
+void

 ---